stronnag/mwptools/docs/manual/docs/mwp-geozones.md

 ### Example: default settings as `zone_colours` file

-The default settings can bee represented in a `zone_colours` file as:
+The default settings can be represented in a `zone_colours` file as:

     0|0|rgba(255,0,0,0.625)|4|4|
     0|1|rgba(255,0,0,0.625)|4|0|rgba(255,0,0,0.125)